6 Best Ski Resorts in Nevada, 2024/25

 The Village Terrain Park is serviced by its own chairlift, allowing you to accumulate laps in double time.
 The park has the usual rails, boxes, jibes, and jumps plus whatever the mountain staff can dream up.
 For this upcoming season, the resort has moved the terrain park back to its original 2018/2019 Spillway run location.
 This will allow for the reopening of the popular Penguin and Dusty's runs to regular skiing.

 If you are traveling with children, be sure to look into the wonderful instructors at the Child Care Ski Center.
 Targeted at children ages three to six, this innovative and fun program has a maximum of five children per lesson, so that everyone gets the help they need.
 Lessons are also available for older children and adults in the Child Ski & Ride Center.
-To make things easier for learners, Mount Rose has recently installed a brand-new surface lift in the instruction area.
+To make things easier for learners, Mount Rose has recently installed a surface lift in the instruction area.

 The resort receives plenty of snow each year, and for whatever Mother Nature does not provide, snowmaking covers 75 percent of the mountain.
 The resort has recently invested in additional capacity with the most technologically advanced snow guns available.
+You'll also find seemingly endless corduroy laid down by the resort's PistenBully 600 Polar Park grooming machine.

 No accommodation is available right at the hill, but Incline Village is just a few minutes away.
 Here, you'll find the large Hyatt Regency Lake Tahoe Resort along with many other hotel and dining options.